Jack Tizard: The Institute of Education and widening interests

-In 1964 a Chair in Child Development was established at the Institute of Education, University of London, funded by the charity then called The Spastics Society (now called Scope).
-The post was offered to Jack who became Professor of Child Development.
+In 1964 a chair in Child Development was established at the Institute of Education, University of London, funded by the charity then called The Spastics Society (now called Scope).
+The post was offered to Tizard who became Professor of Child Development.
 His brief was to develop research as well as teaching activities that would still have an emphasis on disability but would also offer opportunities for the study of wider issues affecting children.
-Jack had already been involved in an epidemiological study of delinquency and maladjustment in children.
+Tizard had already been involved in an epidemiological study of delinquency and maladjustment in children.

-As well as continuing his involvement in the projects he had already initiated, during his time as Professor at the Institute of Education Jack widened his research interests.
+As well as continuing his involvement in the projects he had already initiated, during his time as professor at the Institute of Education Tizard widened his research interests.
 For example, in 1971 with his wife Barbara, he carried out a study of two-year-old children in residential nurseries, and in 1972 he spent three weeks in Jamaica, again with Barbara, studying the effects of malnutrition on child development and giving a conference paper on the topic.
 He expanded his advisory work and published articles on a wide range of topics as well as overseeing many research projects carried out by colleagues and students.